johnnyrichard/awesomekling.github.io/_posts/2020-2-3-Introduction-to-SerenityOS-GUI-programming.md

     virtual void show_event(GUI::ShowEvent&);
 ```

-***Details:*** *The call to `GUI::Widget::update()` in `mousedown_event` is what causes the widget to be repainted.
+***Details:*** *The `C_OBJECT` macro is used in all `Core::Object` subclasses to insert some shared functionality at the preprocessing stage.
+The call to `GUI::Widget::update()` in `mousedown_event` is what causes the widget to be repainted.
 Internally, this sends an invalidation rect to the WindowServer program, which will let us know when it's time to paint.
 When the time comes, we get a call to `paint_event` and can paint our widget however we like.*

 ### Conclusion